aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 - AVD version
 - Python version
 - EOS version in your lab (if relevant)
-- whether you are using CVaaS or CV on prem (and in this case the version)
+- Whether you are using CVaaS or CV on prem (and in this case the version)